sqz-xy/gad-sdk/README.md

 ## Requirements

-The NCom decoding portion of this SDK can be used with any OxTS INS.
-Generic Aiding can only be used with a unit for which the appropriate Generic Aiding Feature Codes are enabled.
-RD files can be processed with Feature Codes they did not have at the time of recording, using NAVsolve.
-For internal users, blended can be run using the blended bypass code generator.

-The connection to the unit is expected to be UDP via ethernet.

-CMake is required to build the code and examples from source.
-(Pre-built binaries TBC)
+- CMake 3.1
+- Boost 1.71 (requirement can be disabled, though this will remove UDP functionality)
+- Generic Aiding Feature Codes.
+- Ethernet connection to an OxTS INS, for real-time aiding.

 ## Getting Started

-The fastest way to get started with the SDK is to install the pre-built binaries from...
+Install the pre-built binaries from...
 (TBC).
 Will require some form of deployment.

 ## Building from source